 No Owner may physically or legally subdivide the Owner’s Dwelling in any manner, including, without limitation, dividing such Owner’s Dwelling into time-share estates or time-share uses.

-APARTMENT AREAS

-Please see Section XVIII of the Master Declaration for more information on the rules and regulations that pertain to Apartment Areas.

 LEASING

-For the purposes of these Operating Standards, a tenant shall be defined as anyone in possession of all or part of an Owner’s residence in exchange for any sort of consideration.
+For the purposes of these Rules and Regulations, a tenant shall be defined as anyone in possession of all or part of an Owner’s residence in exchange for any sort of consideration.

 All of the restrictions regarding leasing set forth in the Master Declaration must be satisfied;